juju/docs/src/en/charms-destroy.md

 # Removing services, units and environments

-Juju can sanely and efficiently removing something when you no longer need it.
+Juju can sanely and efficiently remove something when you no longer need it.
 This section looks at how to remove services, units and environments.